opendaylight/integration-packaging/rpm/README.markdown

 are called "release versions".
 For a given OpenDaylight major.minor.patch version, there will be one or more major.minor.patch-rpm_release RPMs.

-#### `rpm_disttag`

-Override build VM's disttag from `.el7.centos` to `.el7` per [expected norms][11].

-By default, the disttag RPM macro is determined at RPM build time by the `rpmbuild` tool.
-For our CentOS 7 Vagrantfile, this results in a disttag of `.el7.centos`.
-However, especially since we generate noarch RPMs, there's no technical reason to use `.el7.centos` instead of the more common `.el7` disttag.
-Per [recommendations from upstream CentOS packagers][11], seemingly mostly to avoid confusion, we're overriding the default `.el7.centos` to `.el7` for all current builds.

 #### `java_version`

 Java versions supported by this ODL release.